How do you stay on top of what needs to be done? It’s a very reasonable question.

-Misplaced items are rounded up and smudges and smears are wiped away.
-(Dog nose prints, kid fingerprints on switch plates, etc).
+Misplaced items are rounded up, and smudges and smears are wiped away.
+(Dog nose prints, kid fingerprints on switch plates, etc.)

-Wednesday’s minor chore is car and entry way clean up.
+Wednesday’s minor chore is car and entryway clean-up.
 Clear out the trash and vacuum the car if needed.
-Also, enter the home as though you are a guest and make sure the entry way is clean.
+Also, enter the home as though you are a guest and make sure the entryway is clean.

 Here’s an unabridged post on How to Clean a Bathroom.

-If a household is large enough to have a bathroom for children, from school age on they should be in charge (with supervision) of that bathroom’s maintenance.
-It won’t kill a kid to wield a toilet scrubber and if they have to clean up what they dribble, boys quickly develop better aim.
+If a household is large enough to have a bathroom for children, from school age on, they should be in charge (with supervision) of that bathroom’s maintenance.
+It won’t kill a kid to wield a toilet scrubber, and if they have to clean up what they dribble, boys quickly develop better aim.

-Check to make sure no bills need to be paid and that your checking account balance is where you expect it to be.
+Thursday’s minor chore is a quick budget check-in.
+Make sure no bills need to be paid and that your checking account balance is where you expect it to be.

 The big chore is preparing for the week ahead.
 Find all the library books or movies that need to be returned.
-Pack bookbags or briefcases, menu plan, find missing keys or shoes.
+Pack bookbags or briefcases, menu plan, and find missing keys or shoes.
 Look at the calendar and get a sense of what’s coming this week.

 Are there days that will be too busy to cook?
 Plan foods to grab and go.

-Figuring it out now prevents panic the night before—or worse the morning of.
+Figuring it out now prevents panic the night before—or worse, the morning of.

 Doing these things helps keep the budget on track and prevents Monday morning from being a big hassle.

 Set a timer and put things away for ten minutes.
-If you have kid, spouse, or roommate, get them involved.
+If you have a kid, spouse, or roommate, get them involved.

 Need help with dividing up chores?
 Here’s a suggestion for dividing the labor fairly.